 This command will remove the following attributes from all files inside the USB drive; hidden, read-only, system.

 Following these steps should remove the virus from the USB drive completely.
 If you open your USB drive folder from Windows Explorer, you will be able to see all your files and folders restored inside the USB drive.

 After removing this virus, you should scan your system with a good antivirus so that it may be able to detect and remove traces of any virus inside your computer.
-You will be able to download AVG Internet Security 2014 free for one year.
+You will be able to download AVG Internet Security 2014.
 If you are still having problems with this malware even after going through all these steps, please let me know through comments and we can find a solution to your specific problem together.

 - Remove Virus From USB Flash Drive Using Command Prompt (CMD)

 - How To Create/Delete A Folder Named “Con” In Windows

 - How To Find Encrypted Files And Folders in Windows 10